Photo Credit: Cindy Bellis-Jones

 The recorded owner of the dam must sign every registration application.
 However, in the case of a leased mare, the person leasing the mare may sign the application.
 A copy of the lease agreement must be on file at the central office.
 The AHS requires that a minimum of four (4) color photographs of every foal be provided as part of the registration process.
 This helps ensure accuracy on the registration certificate and streamlines the process of checking markings on inspection day.
 You must provide four views of the foal: front, rear, right side, and left side.
 The photographs should clearly show the white markings of the horse.
 In taking the photographs, be sure to position the foal on a surface where leg markings will not be obscured (e.g. not standing in mud, shadows, or tall grass and not a mile away).
 Make sure that the subject foal is the only horse in the photo.
 It is very difficult to decipher group shots and oftentimes results in registration delays.
 The examples shown here are excellent representations of good registration photos.

 These photos will become a part of the horse’s permanent record.
 Polaroid photographs will not be accepted as they fade with time.
 Photos printed from digital equipment must be clear and reflect the true color of the foal.
-The AHS does not accept photos submitted as e-mail attachments.

 Look at the photographs carefully before you submit them.
 Do they match the markings that you have described on the registration application?
 Are all four legs showing?
-The name of the foal’s dam should be clearly written on the back of each photo (e.g. 2010 EM Ghenoa foal).
+The name of the foal’s dam should be clearly written on the back of each photo (e.g. 2020 EM Ghenoa foal).
 Do not identify the photographs with your foal’s proposed name, as this information will not be in the AHS database.
 Occasionally, photographs can be inadvertently separated from the paperwork, especially at a busy inspection site, and the central office ends up with “mystery” photographs.
 This can result in frustrating delays.
-Attach the required photographs to the completed foal registration application and give to the site secretary on the day of the inspection, or send directly to the central office in the case of mail-in registration.
+Attach the required photographs to the completed foal registration application and give it to the site secretary on the day of the inspection, or send directly to the central office in the case of mail-in registration.

 All foals registered with the AHS must be parent-verified.
 A DNA hair kit is included with the registration application.
 Follow the instructions for pulling either mane or tail hair.
 Make sure that a sufficient sized sample is pulled and ensure that the hair roots are included.
 Hair can be pulled at any time, and the AHS recommends having it done and sent to the lab as soon as the kit is received.
 It is not necessary to have a vet pull the hair samples.
 The Genetics Laboratory at UC-Davis in California will compare the foal’s DNA type to that of the purported sire and dam to determine if the foal verifies to both of them.
 If the AHS does not have the dam’s DNA type (and if the laboratory is unable to make a conversion from stored blood types), the owner will need to purchase an additional DNA kit for the mare.
 If the mare has DNA on file with another registry, we will request it from them.